Skip to content

 APR vs. Interest Rate: What's the Real Difference?

 If a lender quotes 5% APR on a $20,000 loan with a 1% origination fee, that fee is factored into the APR.
 You might see the interest rate alone at 4.8%, but the APR shows the true yearly cost: 5%.
-Always compare APRs when you're looking at different loans, not just interest rates.
+Always compare APRs when you look at different loans, not just interest rates.

 Fixed vs. Variable Rates: Stability or Savings?